BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Key reasons for using BigCommerce over Shopify

-• While Shopify only lets you build multiple stores with one account on its expensive enterprise ‘Shopify Plus’ offering, BigCommerce lets you do this on all of its plans.
+• While Shopify only lets you build multiple stores with one account on its expensive enterprise ‘Shopify Plus’ offering, BigCommerce lets you do this on all of its plans (albeit for an extra fee per storefront).

 • No transaction fees apply, regardless of the payment gateway used.

-• You can use a lot more product options with BigCommerce: 250 to Shopify’s 3.
+• You can use a lot more product options with BigCommerce: 250 to Shopify’s 3 (note however that there are Shopify apps that remove product option limits entirely).

 • You can easily include custom fields and file uploads as product options on a BigCommerce store — this is not the case in Shopify, which forces you to rely on coding or app installations to add this functionality.